UMN-CMS/ldmx-scripts/bare_metal_build.md

 0. Go and make a place for it `cd <local>; mkdir geant4; cd geant4`
 1. Download the source specific to ldmx `git clone -b LDMX.10.2.3_v0.4 https://github.com/LDMX-Software/geant4.git`
 2. Configure the build
+   - We want Geant4 to install any necessary data (`-DGEANT4_INSTALL_DATA=ON`) but we put all data (no matter the Geant4 version) into a shared directory (`-DGEANT4_INSTALL_DATADIR=/hdfs/cms/user/eichl008/geant4/data`) so we dont waste time downloading data we already have.
+   - We need to point Geant4 directly to Xerces-C (`-DXERCESC_ROOT_DIR=$XERCESDIR`).
+   - We can somewhat lighten the Geant4 installation by not installing examples.
+This option is not present in all Geant4 versions.
+   - We install Geant4 into a directory named after the version we pulled the source for.
+     This is done because there will inevitably be a time when we are thinking of upgrading Geant4.
 ```
 cmake \
   -DGEANT4_INSTALL_DATA=ON \